adamrudolf-becube/cpp-cheatsheet/README.md

 These rules are subjective and not everyone might agree with them.
 They can be right.

+Note that there are official [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
+This part just meant to be a quick checklist for me.
+Obviously there are many other guidelines here, and mines might overlap or even contradict the core guidelines, I haven't checked.

 ### `#include` order

 `#include` directives should go from local to global.